What does boiler insurance cover?

 Where can I find boiler insurance cover?

-If you’re looking to add home emergency cover to your home insurance policy, then compare with us.
+Unfortunately, you can’t compare standalone boiler insurance with us.
+But if you’re looking to add home emergency cover to your home insurance policy, then we can help.
 It’s also worth comparing providers when your home insurance is due for renewal, to see if you can find a cheaper deal on existing home emergency cover.